gurch101/notes/README.md

 1. create the following directory structure:

 ```
-/src
+/pages
     note1.md            # notes can contain YAML front-matter
-/template
+    note2.yml           # if you don't need markdown, just use raw yaml files
+/templates
-    css/                # template/css is minified and copied to dist/css
+    css/                # templates/css is minified and copied to dist/css
-    note.tmpl           # template/*.tmpl are simple Go HTML files that can consume note front-matter
+    page.tmpl           # templates/*.tmpl are simple Go HTML files that can consume note front-matter
 ```

 2. run `notes build` to build to `dist/`